Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 - B= Into The Fray

 - Enhanced Mark- This Personal Power is a go-to when tanking.
 Marked targets build increased threat while marked, and you generate 75% more threat when striking them.
 Threat is the mechanic that enables a tank to pull and hold Aggro.
 If a tank cannot generate enough threat, enemies will lose interest in you and back hand the crap out of your DPS (P.S.
 They don’t like when this happens).
 Leave this on and you should hardly ever have trouble.
-When fully upgrade, threat generate is increased by 300%.
+When fully upgraded, threat generation is increased by 300%.

 - Guarded Assault- A great one to leave on when tanking, the Personal Power reflects 5% of your incoming damage when you block, up to 15% of your Max HP.
 Reflect 20% damage when fully upgraded.
+This a gem if you’re needing the extra survivability.
+This power becomes more important if you use it in combination with the weapon offhand bonus to proc Crushing Pin (more on this later).

 - Steel Grace (Swordmaster only)- You become lighter on your feet in combat, increases run speed by 10%, and increase deflection chance and critical chance.
 17.5% run speed, 3% Deflection and 3% Critical chance at max.